janelim0414/secure-whistleblower-platform/README.md

 - send new block to all peers

 tracker node:
-- default behavior: keeps a timer for each peer node
+- default behavior: continuously requests and receives ip addresses of joined nodes
 - when new node joins: records ip addresses of new nodes and sends ip addresses of registered nodes
 - when a node leaves: no response from peer and knows the node exited -- remove address from the list